joblet

 # Check space usage in filesystem volume

-rnx run --volume=mydata df -h /volumes/mydata
+rnx job run --volume=mydata df -h /volumes/mydata

 # Detailed usage

-rnx run --volume=mydata du -sh /volumes/mydata/*
+rnx job run --volume=mydata du -sh /volumes/mydata/*

 # Find large files

-rnx run --volume=logs \
+rnx job run --volume=logs \

 find /volumes/logs -type f -size +100M -exec ls -lh {} \;